davidhalter/jedi/docs/docs/features.rst

 e.g. in pythoncomplete, which used to execute *every* import!), because it means one import and no more.
 So basically the only dangerous thing is using the import itself.
 If your ``c_builtin`` uses some strange initializations, it might be dangerous.
-But if it does you're screwed anyways, because eventualy you're going to execute your code, which executes the import.
+But if it does you're screwed anyways, because eventually you're going to execute your code, which executes the import.